Hero image of Vans logo over lightly textured background.

 Overall we found that user preferences had a lot to do with how they shop and the order they preferred.
 Some users showed mental models of exploratory vs targeted shoppers.
 Users who described a more exploratory approach to shopping liked seeing featured items first, while users who described a more targeted approach were more likely to consider “Featured” to be unnecessary.
 The only placement users were strongly against was having gender at the bottom of the menu (Option B).
 Based on the test results, we proceeded with Option C, leading with genders and following with featured items.

 The project is on a successful path in achieving the goals we set for ourselves.
-Due to the way we approached the redesign and the extensive user research and testing, we were able to support key decision making in our designs.
+Due to the way we approached the redesign and the extensive research and testing, we were able to support key decision making in our designs.
 The team’s trust in our audience’s feedback allowed us to confidently implement the designs and even add to it to this day.
 Though not launched yet, we have enhanced the navigation with new features to make the shopping experience even easier for our users.